yu-jingtian/github_tutorial/README.md

 ### Version control: How/why
 You've made a change.
 Now you want to confirm you made a change, document that you have made a change, and save the change remotely.

+Make sure you have the most updated version of the project: git pull
+- Gets the version of the project on GitHub

 Confirm you made a change: Git add
 - Adds the saved version of the file to the staging area